flyingrobots/draft-punks/README.md

 ````

-Und, ja: like so, push passes.
+Und, ja, like so: push passes.
 Worksheet preserved.
 Orchestra applauds.
 The bunny is pleased.

 ---